 During law school, Beau was a law clerk for a plaintiff’s firm in Birmingham, Alabama, during his second summer and entire third year of law school.
 Additionally, he served as a law clerk for Legal Services of Alabama and was a law clerk for Judge J. Scott Vowell, presiding judge of Alabama’s 10th Judicial Circuit.

-He is a member of the Alabama State Bar; Alabama State Bar’s Young Lawyers Section, where he serves on the Executive Committee; and the Montgomery County Bar Association.
+He is a member of the Alabama State Bar, where he serves on the Governmental Relations Liaison Committee; Alabama State Bar’s Young Lawyers Section, where he serves on the Executive Committee; and the Montgomery County Bar Association.
 He also serves on the Board of Directors for the Montgomery County Bar Association Young Lawyers Section.

 Prior to beginning law school, Beau was a management associate at Superior Bank’s corporate headquarters in Birmingham, Alabama, and an intern at the United States Department of Agriculture in Washington, D.C.

 Beau also is a team captain on the YMCA Boys Work Committee, which raises money for the Montgomery YMCA, and he is an active member on the Jimmy Hitchcock Memorial Award Committee, which awards high school student athletes who excel in athletics and exhibit Christian leadership.